 Betches may earn a portion of revenue if you click a link and purchase a product or service.
 The links are independently placed and do not influence editorial content.

-Welcome to wedding season: where the hangovers are real, the dress codes are confusing, and we’re all sweating.
-As if the uptick in vaguely specific dress code attire hasn’t made finding a wedding guest outfit hard enough, summer weddings also require finding something that’s dress code appropriate while also seasonally appropriate.
-There’s a lot of “vibe interpreting” required for all these confusing wedding dress codes that, frankly, most of us just aren’t cut out for.
+Welcome to wedding season: where the hangovers are real, the dress codes are confusing, and we’re all listening to Mr. Brightside on repeat.
+As if the uptick in vaguely specific dress code attire hasn’t made finding a wedding guest outfit hard enough, you also have to think about the fact that you’ll probably be in the background of a wedding photo on the couples mantle for an entire lifetime.
+That’s, like, a lot of pressure.
+The idea of being underdressed (or overdressed for that matter) literally makes me cringe.
+There’s so much “vibe interpreting” required for all these confusing wedding dress codes that, frankly, most of us just aren’t cut out for.
 So to help guide you on your seemingly treacherous wedding guest outfit search, here are some options based on the different dress codes.

-Clearly I need to reevaluate my entire circle of friends because I’ve never attended nor have I even been invited to a white-tie wedding.
-White-tie dress code is the most formal of them all, requiring floor-length gowns, no exceptions.
-Your gown should be paired with your most elegant clutch and accessories and, if I were you, I’d take full advantage of the occasion and even add some trendy elbow-length gloves.
-You can make your gown more seasonally appropriate by choosing summery colors and fabrics.
+Clearly I need to reevaluate my entire circle of friends because I’ve never attended, nor have I even been invited to, a white-tie wedding.
+White-tie dress code is the most formal of them all, requiring floor-length gowns—no exceptions.
+Your gown should be paired with your most elegant clutch and accessories.
+And, if I were you, I’d take advantage of the occasion and pull a full-on Mia Thermopolis and add some elbow-length satin evening gloves.
+You can make your gown more seasonally-appropriate by choosing a color of fabric fit for the season you’re in.

-Personally, this is my favorite wedding dress code out of the ones I’ve attended because I love an excuse to dress up.
-Black-tie dress code means you can wear a formal gown or elevated jumpsuit, either of which paired back to elegant accessories.
+TBH, this is a favorite dress code of mine because I honestly don’t have many reasons to get out of sweatpants these days.
+Black-tie dress code means you can wear a formal gown or elevated jumpsuit, either of which should be paired with chic-AF and elevated accessories.
 Basically, think prom-adjacent attire minus the over-the-top tackiness and vodka-filled water bottles.
-Similarly as with white-tie, you can make your black-tie ensemble more summer- appropriate with light and bright colors, airy fabrics, and more breathable silhouettes.
+Similarly to with white-tie, you can make your black-tie ensemble match the season by choosing colors and fabrics that could either scream, “Mango Sherbet” or “Pumpkin Spice” simply with shift in hue.

 Formal or Black-Tie Optional

-This dress code can be confusing and definitely requires some of that “vibe interpreting” that I mentioned earlier.
-Black-tie optional is pretty much equivalent to formal and just means slightly less formal than black-tie.
+Okay, I wish we could honestly just take this option off the table because it’s confusing as hell.
+That being said, black-tie optional is pretty much equivalent to formal and just means slightly less formal than black-tie.
 The biggest difference for women’s attire is that a full-length gown isn’t required, but something of the same dressiness “vibe” is still recommended.
-Basically, if you want to get wild and show your ankles then you have permission to do so but I’d avoid going above the knee for your hemline.
-Add a summer-feel to your formal look with vibrant summer colors or a lightweight mesh fabric.
+Basically, if you want to get wild and show your ankles then you have permission to do so, but I’d avoid going above the knee for your hemline.
+If you truly can’t make up your mind, you can’t go wrong with a midi-dress.

 Cocktail attire means that women can wear shorter hemlines but still need to look dressy.
-Long story short, it would be inappropriate to wear a gown but also inappropriate to wear a sundress.
-I realize that leaves quite a large gamut, but basically just think a specialty mini dress, elevated midi dress, or eloquent jumpsuit.
-Overall, this dress code does imply a bit more of a flirty and playful vibe, so have fun with it but still look classy.
-Keep it summer appropriate with shorter hemlines, seasonal colors, or even an elevated floral print.
+Long story short, it would be inappropriate to wear a gown, but also inappropriate to wear a sundress.
+I realize that leaves quite a lot in between, but basically just think a specialty mini dress, elevated midi dress, or eloquent jumpsuit.
+Overall, this dress code does imply a bit more of a flirty and playful vibe, so have fun with it—but, as always, keep it classy.

 Semi-Formal or Dressy Casual